video

 The thousandths column places the number of thousandths a given number has.

-And finally, a millimetre is a measure of length that can also be recorded as mm.
+And finally, a millimetre is a measure of length that can also be recorded as "mm".

-The first part will think about identifying thousandths The second part we'll be thinking about thousands as decimal numbers.
+The second part will be thinking about thousandths as decimal numbers.

 And then finally the last part will be relating thousandths to length.